noraracht/CONSULT/README.md

 ```
 Replace "$DBNAME" above with your preferred database name.
 Reference library will be created in the same directory where script is ran.
 If this working directory already containes a database with the same name software will throw an exception.
 Existing library will not be overwritten and will be preserved.

+### Query Search
-### Query Search: To query a set of sequences against reference use the CONSULT command:
+To query a set of sequences against reference use the CONSULT command:
 ```
  ./main_search -i $DBNAME -c 0 -t 24 -q $QUERY_FOLDER
 ```